 "We call it the political double bind, where women in power face negative consequences of acting either too masculine or too feminine — a dilemma that men don't encounter," says Burns, whose research zooms in on how this catch-22 affects the policy choices of top female leaders.

 When it comes to human rights policies, for instance, Burns says women tend to fulfill feminine stereotypes and therefore have more successful track records compared to men.
 But they also face higher rates of domestic terrorism and are likely to garner harsh criticism when opting for combative or forceful responses.
-In her case studies, Burns analyzes decisions of leaders like past Filipino President Corazon Aquino and 2020 vice presidential candidate Kamala Harris, the latter of whom has been forced to walk the line between being likable and interrogative.
+In her case studies, Burns analyzes decisions of leaders like past Filipino President Corazon Aquino and Vice President Kamala Harris, the latter of whom has been forced to walk the line between being likable and interrogative.